Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 Even if you’re staying in hotels, a head lamp is a handy item to pack for Uluru.

 We took them with us on our trip because we were in a campervan, but we also brought them along with us for the evening activities.
-They were helpful when we returned to the vehicles after the dinners or Field of Light Star Pass was over (perhaps with a few drinks under our belts!).
+They were helpful when we returned to the vehicles after the dinners or Field of Light Star Pass was over (with a few drinks under our belts!).

-19. Travel insurance
+20. Travel insurance

-World Nomads offers simple and flexible travel insurance.
+Try Travel Insurance Master, which can compare multiple policies at the one time.
+Or World Nomads offers simple and flexible travel insurance.
 Buy at home or while traveling and claim online from anywhere in the world.

 Final thoughts on what to pack for Uluru

 Hopefully this guide to what to pack for Uluru has given you a bit more confidence about what you’ll need to take for a trip to the Red Centre.
+You don’t need to pack a lot but you do need to think about the essential items that you can’t buy while you’re there.

 AUSTRALIA TRIP ESSENTIALS